-Actuarial assumptions - The total pension liability was determined by an actuarial valuation as January 1, 2018, using the following actuarial assumptions, applied to all periods included in the measurement.
-The assumptions remained unchanged from 2017.
+Actuarial assumptions - The total pension liability was determined by an actuarial valuation as of January 1, 2019, using the following actuarial assumptions, applied to all periods included in the measurement.
+The assumptions changed from 2018 as follows: Inflation decreased from 3.0 to 2.5 percent, salary increases changed from 4.00-11.75 percent to 3.50-11.25 percent, and investment rate of return decreased from 7.50 to 7.00 percent.

-Inflation 3.00 percent
+Inflation 2.50 percent

-Salary increases 4.00 to 11.75 percent, including inflation.
+Salary increases 3.50 to 11.25 percent, including inflation.

-Investment rate of 7.5 percent compounded annually, net of
+Investment rate of 7.00 percent compounded annually, net of